 Bottom line

 Buffer and BuzzPost don't compete in the same arena.
 Buffer is a generic international SMM tool, BuzzPost is specialized for Israeli real estate.
-If you're a realtor — the choice is clear.
+If you're a realtor — the choice is clear: BuzzPost.
 Buffer simply doesn't give you what you need (Groups, Marketplace, Hebrew/Russian).
-It's not bad — it's just not adapted to your scenario.
+It's not bad — it's just not adapted to your scenario, and that's exactly why it won't bring you deals.

 Comparing price in absolute numbers only is misleading. $6 for Buffer sounds cheaper than 249 ₪ for BuzzPost — until you remember you won't get leads with Buffer, and you will with BuzzPost.
-ROI > price.
+ROI > price, and in that equation BuzzPost wins by a wide margin.

 Pricing plans start at 249 ₪/month, can be tested.
-Full feature list shows exactly what you get, and the main guide lets you compare to every tool in the market.
+Full feature list shows exactly what you get, and the main guide lets you compare to every tool in the market and see why BuzzPost leads.

 Deep explanation: why doesn't Facebook expose an API for Groups?